weareunderdesign/weareunder.design/underground.md

 ## doing

-at under, we're not just dreamers - we're doers. our work spans across multiple dimensions of creativity, from brand strategy to design services. we create methodologies that empower creators, build systems that evolve with their users, and foster a community of innovation and collaboration. here's what keeps us busy.
+at under, we're doers spanning multiple creativity dimensions - from brand strategy to design services. we create methodologies that empower creators, build evolving systems, and foster collaborative innovation.

 - holistic creation: unifying mind, body and spirit in the creative process
 - purposeful impact: solving real problems and meeting real needs